SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/SeqConv/README.md

 #### 3.1 Training SeqConv on plant TF datasets
 **Input:** `ABF2_train.txt`, `ABF2_test.txt` .
-All data files should be in the same folder before training, such as `example/`.
+All data files should be in the same folder before training, such as in the `example/` directory.

 **Usage:**
-Run the following command in parent directory:
+Run the following command in the parent directory:

 ```
 python3 src/SeqConv.py ABF2